ovatto/agw-lambda-proxy/README.md

 [Error handling](#error-handling) for details.

-The **options** parameter can be used for overriding some of the defaults in the request and response processing, including response header.
+The **options** parameter can be used for overriding some of the defaults in the request and response processing, including response headers.

 ### Example

-Assuming you've put "index.handler" as your Lambda handler value you can use following index.js for simply returning a response with body "static string":
+Assuming you've put "index.handler" as your Lambda handler value you can use following index.js for simply returning a response with body "static string", status code 200 and default headers (see [CORS & response headers](#cors-response-headers) for details).

 ```javascript
 const delegate = (event, context) => {